AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/customize-your-landing-page-urls-with-a-cname.md

 title: Customize Your Landing Page URLs With a CNAME (Administration)
 exl-id: a5aa1c76-15f7-4e8c-a736-77c79f65c368
 ---
-# Customize Your Landing Page URLs With a CNAME (Administration) {#customize-your-landing-page-urls-with-a-cname-administration}
+# Customize Your Landing Page URLs With a CNAME  {#customize-your-landing-page-urls-with-a-cname}

 Even though Marketo hosts your landing pages, the URL should be customized for your company.